jer0r0/jer0r0/README.md

 <p align="center">
 <a href="https://jer0r0.github.io/me/"><img src="https://github.com/jer0r0/jer0r0/assets/97175757/62c2c14a-5986-4271-894c-e59bcdc79cfa" alt="Cat"/a>
 Hello!
 My name is Jeronimo.
 I am a student in the back-end area at Oracle, passionate about technology and innovation.
-Welcome to my portfolio where you can find information about me and my projects.
+Welcome to my Profile where you can find information about me and my projects.
 </p>